Alexis Sanchez's shocking decline: From Arsenal superstar to Inter reject | Goal.com

 At the age of 31, Alexis should be at his prime, but between his United woes, Inter frustrations and coronavirus, he has seen two of what should have been his best years as a pro swirl down the drain.

-For now, he still has his bit-part role at San Siro, with Inter practically out of the Scudetto race but still active in the Coppa Italia – Sanchez is likely to start once more from the bench in Saturday's semi-final against Napoli – and Europa League and keen to retain his services at least until his loan reaches its initial expiration date of June 30.
+For now, he still has his bit-part role at San Siro, with Inter practically out of the Scudetto race but still active in the Coppa Italia – he is likely to start once more from the bench in Saturday's semi-final against Napoli – and Europa League, and keen to retain his services at least until his loan reaches its initial expiration date of June 30.

 What follows afterwards remains a mystery.